Accelergy-Project/timeloop-accelergy-exercises/workspace/README.md

 ## exercises
-Simple exercises from conference tutorials to get familiar with the tools.
+Exercises and tutorials to get familiar with the tools.

 ## baseline_designs
-More complex realistic accelerator design setups.
+Example accelerator design setups.

+## cheatsheets
+Skeletons to use for Timeloop & Accelergy input files